 He died because he spent too long working in low temperatures.
 This was the time of the “Little Ice Age” when winters in Europe were colder and longer than today.
 At the beginning of April 1626 snow still lay on the ground, and Bacon became inspired to carry out some experiments on food preservation by freezing a chicken.
 Unfortunately he became chilled by the cold conditions.
 He got a bad cough and his health then deteriorated rapidly.

 On his deathbed, he wrote:

-Francis Bacon died of pneumonia, aged 65, on April 9, 1626, in Highgate, near London.
-He was buried at St Michael’s Church in the town of St Albans, where his father had built a mansion and 2,000 acre estate.
-These had passed into Francis Bacon’s ownership in 1604.
+Francis Bacon died aged 65 on April 9, 1626 of pneumonia in Highgate, near London.
+He was buried at St Michael’s Church in the town of St Albans, where he owned a mansion on a 2,000 acre estate he inherited from his father.

 Author of this page: The Doc

 Images digitally enhanced and colorized by this website. © All rights reserved.